-3. Waiting for the Pair to Reach Maturity and Breeding Condition
+3. Wait for the Parakeet Pair to Reach Maturity and Breeding Condition

-Parakeets are usually mature enough to breed about one year of age.
-When the hen develops a brown, crusty-looking cere, that's the best time to set up the nest box.
+Parakeets are usually mature enough to breed around one year of age.
+When the hen develops a brown, crusty-looking cere, that's the best time to set up the nesting boxes for your parakeets.

 Colony breeding involves setting up several pairs in a large flight.
-The flight should be about 6' L x 3' W x 4' H, with wire spacing of no more than one-half inch.
+The flight should be about 6 feet long by 3 feet wide by 4 feet tall, with wire spacing of no more than one-half inch.
 You should provide a nest box for each pair, plus one extra nest box to prevent fighting, and all the nest boxes should be hung at the same height near the top of the enclosure.

 While colony breeding may provide some convenience, such as having one area to clean and ensuring your pairs get enough exercise, it also has some drawbacks.